 Differentiation does not mean teaching at a slow pace so that everyone can keep up or drawing attention to the limitations of others.
-Rather, differentiated instruction involves teaching with student variance in mind.
+Rather, differentiated instruction involves teaching with scholar variance in mind.
 It means allowing teachers to focus on the level of learning in the classroom rather than adopting a standardized approach to teaching that presumes all learners of a given age or grade are essentially alike.

 Response to Intervention

 At Imagine Lincoln, we utilize “Response to Intervention” (RTI) to provide early, effective assistance to children who have difficulty learning.
 The RTI method has been developed as an alternative to the more traditional approach of identifying learning disabilities through an ability-achievement discrepancy model, which requires children to exhibit a discrepancy between their ability, often measured by IQ testing, and their academic achievement, as measured by their grades and standardized testing.